data-edu/data-science-in-education/16-teaching-data-science.Rmd

 ## General strategies related to teaching and learning

-The National Academy of Science commissioned a report, *How People Learn* [@nrc2000], that aimed to summarize research on teaching and learning from educational psychology and the learning sciences.
+The National Academy of Sciences commissioned a report, *How People Learn* [@nrc2000], that aimed to summarize research on teaching and learning from educational psychology and the learning sciences.
 In 2018, the report was updated in *How People Learn II* [@nrc2018] with a new emphasis on the